 An Austrian founder I was coaching hired an American business consultant.
 The consultant’s website was full of testimonials about his “life-changing coaching.”
 He called himself a “mindset guru.”
 His Instagram had photos of him on stages in front of large audiences.

 The engagement lasted three weeks.
-The founder told me afterward: “He was not bad.
-But I could not take him seriously.
+The founder told me afterward: “He wasn't bad.
+But I couldn't take him seriously.
 Everything felt like a performance.”

-This is not a personality clash.
-It is a cultural misalignment.
-In the DACH region — Germany, Austria, Switzerland — the dominant cultural model for advisors is not the charismatic guru.
-It is the Fachberater: the subject matter expert who earns trust through competence, specificity, and quiet authority.
+This isn't a personality clash.
+It's a cultural misalignment.
+In the DACH region - Germany, Austria, Switzerland - the dominant cultural model for advisors isn't the charismatic guru.
+It's the Fachberater: the subject matter expert who earns trust through competence, specificity, and quiet authority.

-Understanding this model is not optional if you consult or advise in the DACH market.
-It is the difference between being hired and being dismissed.
+Understanding this model isn't optional if you consult or advise in the DACH market.
+It's the difference between being hired and being dismissed.

 What a Fachberater Is